mertttkilic/trendyolUIAutomation/README.md

 -	Hover the Mouse on the Login button
 -	Click on login button
 -	Type “mertodtu1234@gmail.com” and “Merdomerdo1994” on username and password respectively.
--	Click on “Madame Coco” square button
+-	Click on “Under Armour” square button
--	Verify that every item listed on the page has a description that includes “Madame Coco”
+-	Verify that every item listed on the page has a description that includes “Under Armour”
+-	Verify that number of items listed is matched with number displayed on the page

 9)	Add an item to Collection
 -	Go to https://www.trendyol.com/